Generated result

 SVG

-A vector image format that describes shapes, text, and paint instructions as markup.
+A vector image format that describes shapes, text, fills, strokes, and patterns as markup.

 Placeholder